almahoozi/envx/README.md

 - `-w` or `--write`: Write changes to the file instead of printing to stdout
 - `-p` or `--print`: Print output instead of writing to file (for `add`/`set` commands)

+## Platform Support

+### Production Support
+- **macOS**: Full production support with secure keychain integration
+- All encryption keys are stored in the macOS Keychain for maximum security

+### Testing/Development Support
+- **Linux/Windows**: Functional for testing and development
+- Uses in-memory mock keystore (keys are not persisted between sessions)
+- Suitable for CI/CD pipelines and development environments
+- Not recommended for production use due to non-persistent key storage

 ## Security Features